aalbedewi98/Machine-Learning/artefacts/peer_notes.md

-# Peer Contributions – Unit 1
+# Peer Contributions – Unit 1 and 2

 ## Overview
 This file summarises the key contributions of my peers during the **Collaborative Discussion 1 (Unit 1)**.